On trajectories of complex-valued interior transmission eigenvalues: Theoretical results

-To put ourselves into the framework of eigenvalue trajectories, recall from the implicit function theorem that in a local open neighborhood of any $n$ subject to $\partial_\kappa F_p(n,\kappa)\ne 0$ there is a unique continuously-differentiable mapping $n\mapsto \kappa_n$ (which we will also denote by $\kappa_n$ with derivative $\kappa'_n$) such that $F_p(n,\kappa)=0$ if and only if $\kappa=\kappa_n$.
-For the rest of this paper, a complex-valued ITE trajectory $\kappa_n$ has to be understood as fulfilling $\kappa_n\not\in \mathbb{R}$ for at least one $n$.
-We start with a qualitative difference between real- and non-real ITEs.
+To put ourselves into the framework of eigenvalue trajectories for the unit disk as scatterer, recall from the implicit function theorem that in a local open neighborhood of any $n$ subject to $\partial_\kappa F_p(n,\kappa)\ne 0$ there is a unique continuously-differentiable mapping $n\mapsto \kappa_n$ (which we will also denote by $\kappa_n$ and its derivative with respect to $n$ by $\kappa'_n$) such that $F_p(n,\kappa)=0$ if and only if $\kappa=\kappa_n$.
+A simple calculation shows that

+and using the fact that $J_p$ only has real-valued roots we can already infer that ITE trajectories are indeed locally well-defined around non-real ITEs of the unit disk.
+For the rest of this paper, a continuous ITE trajectory $\kappa_n$ is refered to as being complex-valued in some interval $(n_{\min},n_{\max})$ if $\kappa_n\in\mathbb{C}\backslash\mathbb{R}$ for $n\in(n_{\min},n_{\max})$ almost everywhere.
+We start with a qualitative characteristic of non-real ITEs for quite general scatterers $D$.